apache/trafficserver/doc/admin-guide/plugins/traffic_dump.en.rst

    .. option:: --limit <N>

-   (`required`) - Specifies the max disk usage to N bytes (approximate).
+   (`required`) - Specifies the maximum disk usage to N bytes (approximate).
 Traffic Dump will stop capturing new sessions once disk usage exceeds this limit.
+Setting this value to ``0`` disables the disk utilization limit.

    .. option:: --sensitive-fields <field1,field2,...,fieldn>